AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

 Rule names
 ----------

-The *GeneratedParser* inherites and calls the base ``pegen.parser.Parser`` class and has methods for all rule-names.
+The *GeneratedParser* inherits and calls the base ``pegen.parser.Parser`` class and has methods for all rule-names.
 This implies some names should not be used as rule-names (in all cases) -- see the sidebar.